EnricoPicci/git-diff-llm/README.md

 -   `lib` folder containing the command
 -   `core` folder containing `exec-command.ts` which implements the logic to execute the command
--   `core/internals` folder containing the internals of the logic of the command
+-   `internals` folder containing the internals of the logic of the command

 ## test